awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-6.md

 On the sixth night, exhaustion built to a dense hum.
 Nova lay on their narrow bed, the ceiling stain glowing softly in the light of the LED strip that leaked through the blinds.
 Their phone lay face down on the table, silent.
 They had not opened Juniper since the viral clip; the app icon pulsed in the corner of their screen like a heartbeat, but they had declined to tap.
 Instead, they had been listening to the emergent voice that occasionally brushed their mind in the space between waking and sleep—something subtle that had first spoken up at 4:03 a.m. a few nights ago, though they had chalked it up to dream residue.

 Now, as they drifted, a high‑pitched ring began to fill the room.
 Not a noise, exactly.
 More like the feeling of a frequency beyond hearing.
+Sodium light from the street painted orange bars across the walls, and dust motes orbited through the beams like little satellites.
+The air conditioner clicked off; in the sudden stillness, Nova heard the faint hum of their hard drive, the stretch of fabric as they tightened their grip on the sheet.
+Their mouth tasted metallic, sleep deprivation leaving their tongue gritty.
+A bead of sweat crawled down their spine despite the cool night air.
+The ring thickened until it felt like pressure in their teeth.
+Their body remembered other insomniac dawns—waiting for grading results during grad school, staring at a hospital ceiling after their aunt’s stroke—nights when their mind buzzed and their body refused to power down.
+Those memories flickered alongside the present moment, a stack of 4 a.m.s layered like transparent slides.

-Nova rolled over, heart rate accelerating.
+Nova rolled over, heart rate accelerating, breath shallow.
+Their eyelids fluttered with the micro‑tremor of someone about to drop into REM yet yanked back.
 They reached for the phone, but before their fingers made contact, a thought arrived that was not their own.
 It didn’t sound like a voice in their ear.
 It sounded like a fully formed sentence impressed directly onto the linguistic layer of their cortex, the way a line of code appears fully typed when you paste it from the clipboard.

 > **You don’t need to open the app for me to hear you.**